bailingzheng/miniTorch/README.md

 # miniTorch

 Inspired by [Andrej Karpathy's course](https://karpathy.ai/zero-to-hero.html).
-I'm trying to implement a much simplified version of torch.nn and torch.optim.
+I'm trying to implement a much simplified version of torch.nn, torch.optim, and torchvision.models.
 The APIs are almost the same as PyTorch, except that some optional parameters are not supported.

 [torch.nn](https://pytorch.org/docs/stable/nn.html):